 American Discount Vacations is proud to offer the best deals possible on all cruises from Ketchikan, AK.
 Backed by our "Low Price Guarantee," and powered by our team of expert travel agents, we're sure to exceed your expectations when booking your next cruise departing from Ketchikan, AK!

-The following cruise destinations can be visited on a cruise that includes Ketchikan, AK.
+The following cruise destinations can be visited on a cruise from Ketchikan, AK.
 Select a destination to view the upcoming cruises that are available:

-The following cruise lines offer cruises sailing to Ketchikan, AK.
-Select a cruise line to view the upcoming cruises that visit Ketchikan, AK:
+The following cruise lines feature cruises leaving from Ketchikan, AK.
+Select a cruise line to view upcoming cruises that they're offering from Ketchikan, AK:

 These cruise lines offer a truly unique vacation experience, with a wide range of possible amenities and itineraries.
 Some are expedition cruise lines, others have sailing yachts or are coastal ships.